Coastal Trail

 - Self-guided Istria Coastal Trail: €850 / p

-- Optional luggage transfer: €300 / p
+- Optional luggage transfer and lunch pack: €300 / p

 What can you expect

-Discover South Istria on foot: a 190 km journey through nature and history
+Discover South Istria on foot: a 110 km journey through nature and history

 Walking the Istria Coastal Trail is a rewarding way to experience Croatia.
 It allows you to travel at a slower pace and truly absorb the surroundings, discovering places you would otherwise miss.
+Along the way, you experience some of Istria’s greatest highlights: from the cobbled streets of Rovinj and the historic city of Pula to the protected nature reserve of Cape Kamenjak.

 Included

-7 days of hiking in South Istria
+5 days of hiking in South Istria

 Detailed road book + GPX-files